 return all_tweets

-tweets = search_historical('SpaceX since:2015-06-01 until:2015-07-01 lang:en')
+tweets = search_historical("SpaceX since:2015-06-01 until:2015-07-01 lang:en")

-Each tweet object returned includes the full text (no 140-character truncation, no URL replacement), the language code, the conversation ID for thread reconstruction, all six engagement metrics (likes, retweets, replies, quotes, views, bookmarks), media entity URLs, and the complete author profile.
-You don't need a second call to fetch the user.
+Each tweet object includes the full text with no 140-character truncation, the language code, the conversation ID for thread reconstruction, all six engagement counts, media entity URLs, and the complete author profile.
+You never need a second call to fetch the user.
+For more Python patterns, including retries and quirks at scale, see our Twitter API in Python guide.

 const API_KEY = "YOUR_API_KEY";